ibm-cloud-docs/containers/cs_cli_reference.md

 ### ibmcloud ks region-set
 {: #cs_region-set}

 Set the region for {{site.data.keyword.containerlong_notm}}.
+You create and manage clusters specific to the region, and you might want clusters in multiple regions for high availability.
 {: shortdesc}

+```
+ibmcloud ks region-set [--region REGION]
+```
+{: pre}

 For example, you can log in to {{site.data.keyword.Bluemix_notm}} in the US South region and create a cluster.
 Next, you can use `ibmcloud ks region-set eu-central` to target the EU Central region and create another cluster.
 Finally, you can use `ibmcloud ks region-set us-south` to return to US South to manage your cluster in that region.

-You can work with resources that you have access to in any location, even if you set a region by running `ibmcloud ks region-set` and the resource that you want to work with is in another region.
-If you have clusters with the same name in different regions, you can either use the cluster ID when you run commands or set a region with the `ibmcloud ks region-set` command and use the cluster name when you run commands.

-Deprecated: If you use the `0.2` beta version (legacy) of the {{site.data.keyword.containerlong_notm}} plug-in, you create and manage clusters specific to the region.
-For example, you can log in to {{site.data.keyword.Bluemix_notm}} in the US South region and create a cluster.
-Next, you can use `ibmcloud ks region set eu-central` to target the EU Central region and create another cluster.
-Finally, you can use `ibmcloud ks region set us-south` to return to US South to manage your cluster in that region.

 <strong>Minimum required permissions</strong>: None

-```
-ibmcloud ks region-set [--region REGION]
-```
-{: pre}

 **Command options**: